ctcl-bregis/contactlist-server/config/docs/config/config_directory.md

 ### "config/docs/"
 The subdirectory "config/docs/" is for all of the files shown in the Integrated Documentation feature.
 The Documentation page shows a file browser-like interface with "config/docs/" as the "root" directory.

-All files are shown in directory file lists, though supported files or directories are viewable and have a link.
-Attempts to view a page of a unsupported file would simply return an HTTP 404 error.
+All files are shown in directory file lists, files that are supported for viewing by the application have a link.

 Supported file extensions are defined by the "knowntypes" dictionary in the "docs" section of "config/config.json".